 As for the rest, stay on top of the weeding and watering for those plants that need it most, carefully watering in the evening without getting the foliage wet because it would invite diseases in.

-Treatment-wise, it’s important to treat turnips and cabbages against flea beetle.
+Treatment-wise, it’s important to treat turnip and cabbage against both flea beetle and cabbage moth.

 - These caterpillar-bearing flutterers are particularly numerous during dry spells.

 - Water these growing plants on a regular basis to ensure they stand strong.

 If your lawn starts turning yellow, no need to water.
 This would consume a lot of water which is like wasting this precious resource that makes our planet blue.

 - Whenever rain will fall, it will turn green within hours!

 - If you think your lawn is growing sparse, try renovating your grass.